 The water in coffee, tea and other caffeinated beverages helps us meet our daily fluid needs.
-However, “Caffeine does have a slight diuretic effect, meaning that it causes us to lose more water, but it is mild and does not offset hydration,” Jackson says.
+However, “Caffeine does have a slight diuretic effect, meaning that it causes us to lose more water, but it is mild and does not offset hydration,” DeWolf says.

 Beyond the hydration benefits, coffee also contains healthful compounds, such as antioxidants.
 This may help explain why recent research has linked daily coffee consumption to a long list of potential health benefits, including reducing the risk of diabetes and improving arterial function.

 Most experts recommend limiting coffee to four cups of regular brewed coffee per day, or no more than 400 milligrams of caffeine.